How many times throughout the day do you make decisions? What should I wear today, what perfume should I put on? What am I going to have for lunch?

 2. Dissonance-reducing buying behavior

 The consumer is highly involved in the purchase process but has difficulties determining the differences between brands.
 ‘Dissonance’ can occur when the consumer worries that they will regret their choice.

 Imagine you are buying a lawnmower.
 You will choose one based on price and convenience, but after the purchase you will seek confirmation that you’ve made the right choice.

 Habitual purchases are characterized by the fact that the consumer has very little involvement in the product or brand category.
 Imagine grocery shopping: you go to the store and buy your preferred type of bread.
 You are exhibiting a habitual pattern, not strong brand loyalty.

 4. Variety seeking behavior

-In this situation, a consumer buys a different product not because they weren’t satisfied with the previous one, but because they seek variety.
+In this situation, a consumer purchases a different product not because they weren’t satisfied with the previous one, but because they seek variety.
 Like when you are trying out new shower gel scents.

-Many things can affect consumer behavior, but the most frequent ones are:
+Many things can affect consumer behavior, but the most frequent factors influencing consumer behavior are:

 1. Marketing campaigns

 Marketing campaigns influence purchasing decisions a lot.
 If done right and regularly, with the right marketing message, they can even persuade consumers to change brands or opt for more expensive alternatives.